Decades-long Bella Vista Bypass project opens today

 Construction consisted of six projects totaling more than $220 million and began in February 2011.

-Hutchinson said the recent closure of the I-40 bridge in Memphis showed how important connections between states, such as I-49, are to the commerce, growth, safety and enjoyment of their residents.
+Hutchinson said the recent closure of the I-40 bridge in Memphis showed how important connections between states, like I-49, are to the commerce, growth, safety and enjoyment of their residents.

 "Look at the beauty of Arkansas and Missouri Ozarks hills.
 That's what they're going to see when they come here," he said.

 The governors cut the ribbon at 10:58 a.m., just after a parade of classic and antique cars rolled into Arkansas from the Missouri side of the line.
 Cheerleaders from Gravette High School held the ribbon across the new road.
-A band from McDonald County High School played and its Junior ROTC presented the colors at the celebration.
+A band from McDonald County High School in Missouri played and its Jr. ROTC presented the colors at the celebration.
 A couple of hundred people attended the event.

 Arkansas Highway Commissioner Phillip Taldo compared completing the project to finishing a book.